 Fines shall be issued to any person, firm, or corporation that is not exempt from the standards included in this ORMP who removes an oak tree without first obtaining an oak tree removal permit.
 Fines may be as high as three times the current market value of replacement trees, as well as the cost of replacement, and/or the cost of replacement of up to three times the number of required replacement trees.
 In the case of unpermitted Heritage Tree removal, fines may be as high as 9 times the current market value of replacement trees, as well as the cost of replacement, and/or the cost of replacement of up to 9 times the number of required replacement trees.
-If individual native oak trees or Heritage Trees are removed without an oak tree removal permit, in addition to issuing a fine, the County may choose to deny or defer approval of any applications for development of that property for a period of up to 5 years.
+If individual native oak trees or Heritage Trees are impacted without an oak tree removal permit, in addition to issuing fines and penalties, any and all applications for development of that property shall be deemed incomplete unless and until the property owner enters into a settlement agreement with the County or all code enforcement and/or criminal proceedings are complete and all penalties, fines and sentences are paid or fulfilled.
 All monies received as fines for illegal oak tree and woodland removal shall be deposited in the County's Oak Woodland Conservation Fund.